 Educational events sponsored by CFCA are conducted around the world and taught by members of the Association and other experts in the field.
-These programs center on the need to know how communications systems are being penetrated by the fraudsters, how to combat the fraud and how to protect companies assets.
+These programs center on the need to know how communications systems are being penetrated by fraudsters, how to combat the fraud, and how to protect companies’ assets.

-The focus of CFCA’s educational programs provide invaluable training and information that will increase competencies needed to combat the new fraud and revenue protection challenges that continue to emerge worldwide.
-In the triple play environment in which companies offer bundled voice, data and video, fraud vulnerabilities must remain under control to ensure profits.
+The focus of CFCA’s educational programs provides invaluable training and information that will increase competencies needed to combat the new fraud and revenue protection challenges that continue to emerge worldwide.
+In the triple play environment in which companies offer bundled voice, data, and video, fraud vulnerabilities must remain under control to ensure profits.

-CFCA’s membership consists of approximately 200 different carriers, private network owners, end-users, law enforcement officers and others from around the world.
-CFCA staff is available to assist those desiring more information concerning CFCA membership and the Association’s efforts to combat communications fraud.
+CFCA’s membership consists of over 115 different carriers, private network owners, end-users, law enforcement officers, fraud management vendors and service providers from around the world with over 600 individual members.
+CFCA staff are available to assist those desiring more information concerning CFCA.